Chinese grocery app Dingdong Maicai files for U.S. IPO

-The COVID-19 pandemic has fueled online demand for fresh produce in China, with e-commerce companies including Dingdong, Alibaba Group (9988.HK) and Pinduoduo (PDD.O) competing aggressively to grab a major slice of that vast market.
+The COVID-19 pandemic has fueled online demand for fresh produce in China, with e-commerce companies including Dingdong, Alibaba Group and Pinduoduo competing aggressively to grab a major slice of that vast market.

-Established in 2017 in Shanghai, Dingdong last month raised $330 million, in a funding round led by SoftBank Vision Fund, bringing its total fundraising to over $1 billion. (https://reut.rs/3w7aLVc)
+Established in 2017 in Shanghai, Dingdong last month raised $330 million, in a funding round led by SoftBank Vision Fund, bringing its total fundraising to over $1 billion. (reut.rs/3w7aLVc)

-Dingdong plans to list its shares on the New York Stock Exchange under the symbol "DDL", according to the company's filing. (https://bit.ly/3g2hdHq)
+Dingdong plans to list its shares on the New York Stock Exchange under the symbol "DDL", according to the company's filing. (bit.ly/3g2hdHq)

 Morgan Stanley, BofA Securities, Credit Suisse and Mission Capital are underwriters for the offering, Dingdong said.